Many or all companies we feature compensate us. Compensation and editorial

 An image showing the maximum allowable debt on a home subtracted by mortgage balance to estimate a maximum HELOC.

 Imagine getting approved for a HELOC with an interest rate of 5.25%.
-In this case, you could take out the entire $192,500 line of credit and use the funds to pay off your remaining $190,000 mortgage balance, closing out your original mortgage loan with its 7.75% APR.
+In this case, you could take out the entire $192,500 line of credit and use the funds to pay off your remaining $190,000 mortgage balance, closing out your original mortgage loan with its 7.75% rate.

 You would then have two options for repaying the HELOC: